erdemonal11/DVA500-WebCrawler/README.md

-# URLVoyager
+# DVA500-WebCrawler

-URLVoyager is a containerized web crawler that autonomously explores the internet, fetching HTML pages and extracting links while ensuring each page is visited only once.
+DVA500: Industriella system i datamoln – WebCrawler is a containerized web crawler that autonomously explores the internet, fetching HTML pages and extracting links while ensuring each page is visited only once.
 Built on a client-server architecture, it is designed for efficiency and ease of use, making it ideal for data extraction and web analysis.

 ## Architecture Diagram